zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/tfm_fwu_service.rst

 **Description**

 The component is in STAGED state.
-Call this API to Uninstall the staged image in the component so that this image will not be treated as a candidate next time bootup.
+Call this API to Uninstall the staged image in the component so that this image will not be treated as a candidate next time boot-up.

 **Parameters**